daniil108/SuperTabBar/README.md

 # SuperTabBar

-Highly customizable SwiftUI TabBar, Which allows you to create both simple tabbars and non-standard ones with a unique design.
+Highly customizable SwiftUI TabBar, which allows you to create both simple tabbars and non-standard ones with a unique design.

 ## Installation